chr-1x/FSM-Visualizer/README.md

 To debug, I hope you have a good C++ debugger on hand.
 I prefer `cgdb` for most purposes, an ncurses wrapper for gdb that allows you to view the source code continuously while debugging.

+## Reading/Contributing

+The source code makes use of a number of C++ features such as light use of templates, declare-anywhere, typedef-less structs, etc. However, the coding style is very C-like, preferring POD structs to classes, procedures to methods, custom memory management to new/delete, etc. Commentary is dense in header files but currently fairly sparse in the bodies of modules, so some decisions may not be obvious.
+Also keep in mind that it was originally written in about 6 hours as a debug tool, and then expanded over 5 days into a more polished, self-enclosed product.

+If you intend to contribute to this repository, I encourage you to attempt to match the style of the code.
+It's somewhat nonstandard, and prefers simplicity and clarity over reuse of library code / encapsulation.
+Despite this, I feel it is fairly straightforward to read and modify.

+## Credits

+**Adam Blank** -- Teaching the CSE 311 course and providing most of the meat of the NFAWriter class, as well as creating the Grep project in the first place.

+**Sean Barrett** -- for `stb_image_write.h` and `stb_truetype.h`, indispensible
+single-header C libraries without which this project would not have been possible.

 ## To-do list